This expedition is for all ages, as the colored smilies show. Bring all of your kids on a field trip to see

 - Petroglyph Park, British Columbia, Canada

-- When you go see the native art don’t forget to learn more about the people and the culture that produced it.
+When you go see the native art don’t forget to learn more about the people and culture that produced it.

-- What kinds of rock are the paintings or petroglyphs done on?
-Learn about the geology of the area.
+What kind of rock was the cave art you looked at painted on?
+Learn more about the geology of the area.